Skip to main content

 • While navigating: Choose what happens when an item is highlighted during a scan.

-• Restart position: Choose the position from where to start when you rescan an item.
+• Restart action position: Choose the position from where to start when you rescan an item.

-• Auto scanning after select: Decide whether it can do auto scanning or not after an item has been selected.
+• Resume auto scanning after select: Decide whether it can do auto scanning or not after an item has been selected.

 • Switch Control cursor size: Choose the thickness of the border of the Switch Control cursor when scanning the user interface.